erringout/erringout/README.md

-- 👋 Hi, I’m @erringout
+- 👋 Hi, I’m Tavares
 - 🌱 I’m currently learning Python and PowerShell
 - ⚡ Adventure has always been the destination.